aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

 The **ASK ASSISTANT!** button works similarly, but it uses a different Lambda Hook function than the Summarize, Topic, and Actions items.

 n QnAbot Designer, select the `AA.AskAssistant` item to see its definition.
 Note that it has a different **Lambda Hook** function.
 Here we use the 'BedrockKB-LambdaHook' function that was also deployed with LMA - this function interacts with Knowledge bases for Bedrock.
-(If you configured LMA - during deployment - to use Amazon Q Business instead, you'd see a different Lambda Hook function, 'QBusiness-LambdaHook', configured here instead.)

 The LambaHook function retrieves the meeting transcript, and truncates it if needed to represent the last N turns, where N is the value of the QnABot Setting `LLM_CHAT_HISTORY_MAX_MESSAGES` (default is 20, but you can change it in QnABot designer Settings page).
 The transcript is used to provide context for the prompt.